 The frosting is… well… a must.
 Just don’t skip it, okay?
 The bars will be okay without it.
 But why bother making them without it?
-If you’re going to take the time to make these (and they are ridiculously easy), then take the extra 5-10 minutes to whip up the simple frosting!
-Don’t let me hear any of you making these without the frosting, k?
-That’s all I have to say about that. 🙂
+If you’re going to take the time to make these Pumpkin Spice Bars, do yourself the favor of investing the extra 5-10 minutes to whip up the simple frosting.

 Since these bars are nut-free, they can be packed in lunch.
 I’d classify them as more of a sweet snack than a full-fledged dessert.
 But, up to you!

 Enjoy, guys.
 Do let me know how you like them!